 Commissions, bonuses, and percentages.
 Many direct sellers receive a commission on their sales.
-Your commission might be called a "bonus" or "percentage," and it might be based on both your own sales and the sales of other direct sellers working under you.
+Your commission might be called a "bonus" or "percentage," and it might be based on both your own sales and the sales of other direct sellers working under you, or on your purchases from the company with which you are affiliated.

 Report the full amount of any commissions you receive as business income, even if you pay part of it to other direct sellers working under you.
-You usually can deduct the part you pay as a business expense.
+You usually can deduct the part you pay to others as a business expense.
 For more information, see Commissions under Other Expenses, later.

 Prizes, awards, and gifts.
 If you receive prizes, awards, or "gifts" in your role as a direct seller, you must report their full value as business income.
-Examples include:
+The following are examples of items that must be included in income.

-- 🤴 Cash.
+- · Cash.

-- ÿ Free merchandise.
+- Free merchandise.

-- ÿ Expense-paid trips.
+- · Expense-paid trips.

-- ÿ Use of a car.
+- Use of a car.

-- ÿ Jewelry signifying your level of achievement as a direct seller.
+- Jewelry signifying your level of achievement as a direct seller.

-- ÿ Memberships in organizations or clubs.
+- · Memberships in organizations or clubs.

-- ¬Tickets to sports events, shows, or concerts.
+- Tickets to sports events, shows, or concerts.